binhchay1/apkafe/wp-content/plugins/wordpress-seo/readme.txt

 Yoast SEO offers comprehensive analysis tools that help elevate your content's SEO and readability.
 Get powerful insights and actionable recommendations to craft helpful content that resonates with readers and search engines.

 **Premium Yoast AI features** Get suggestions for your titles and descriptions at the click of a button.
-The [Yoast AI features] (https://yoa.st/51c) save you time and optimize for higher click-through-rates.
+The [Yoast AI features](https://yoa.st/51c) save you time and optimize for higher click-through-rates.

 * Yoast AI Generate enables users to generate meta descriptions and titles for your pages, blog posts and social posts.
 Great!
-Even better, when you also have [Yoast WooCommerce SEO](https://yoa.st/3rh), you can recieve suggestions for product SEO titles and descriptions too!
+Even better, when you also have [Yoast WooCommerce SEO](https://yoa.st/3rh), you can receive suggestions for product SEO titles and descriptions too!
 The best part, if you don't like the 5 suggestions, you can generate five more at a click.
 * Yoast AI Optimize helps you optimize existing content for search engines.
 Optimize three of the assessments in the Yoast SEO Analysis; Keyphrase in introduction, Keyphrase distribution and Keyphrase density, with easy dismiss or apply options.